cradesto/pystella/README.md

 Acknowledgments:
-    The  bands data  was taken from  SNPY, see http://csp.obs.carnegiescience.edu/data/snpy/
+    Some of the data of bands was taken from  SNPY, see http://csp.obs.carnegiescience.edu/data/snpy/